How to Get a GST Number in Canada: GST Registration

 The Canada Revenue Agency defines a GST Small Supplier as a sole proprietor, partnership, or corporation whose total taxable revenues before expenses are $30,000 or less annually.
 (Read the complete Small Supplier definition.)
 Note that provincial sales taxes or proceeds from the sale of capital property are not included in the threshold amount.

-Note also that the Small Supplier GST registration rule doesn't apply to all types of businesses; taxi and limousine operators, for instance, must always register for the GST.
+Note also that the Small Supplier GST registration rule doesn't apply to all types of businesses; taxi and limousine operators, for instance, and non-resident performers who sell admissions to seminars, performances or other events, must always register for the GST.

 But even if your business does qualify as a GST Small Supplier and you don't have to, you will probably want to register for the GST anyway.
 If you register for the GST/HST, you can them "reclaim" the GST/HST you've paid on business purchases, on everything from capital property through office supplies, through GST/HST Input Tax Credits.